ricardouriegas/notas-cuatri7/notes/ingles.unidad2.activities.md

 Yes, the article answers most inquiries regarding who discovered him, where he was trapped, and how he survived.
 Some experts have doubts because it’s unusual for a person to endure such severe conditions without food for an extended period, and the notion of human hibernation seems far-fetched to them.

 5. Listen to two people discussing the article.
 Complete the lines from their conversation
-  1. Does he was vurried by an avalanche while he was sking?
+  1. Does he was buried by an avalanche while he was sking?
   2. No, he hadnt been skiing
   3. He was driving his car and he got stuck in snowdrifts
   4. Ho come nobody found him?